victorgreatjoy/ReciptoVerse-/COMPLETE_TESTING_GUIDE.md

-# 🧪 ReciptoVerse - Complete Testing Guide
+# 🧪 ReceiptoVerse - Complete Testing Guide

 ## Overview

-This guide will walk you through testing all functionalities of ReciptoVerse, from user registration to NFT minting and real-time notifications.
+This guide will walk you through testing all functionalities of ReceiptoVerse, from user registration to NFT minting and real-time notifications.

 ---